 The oil from the Gum Tree, or Eucalyptus

 , has long been used in alternative medicine.
 The pungent, bracing aroma of the leaves is a common ingredient in cough medicine and chest rubs.
 There are many species, many of which are fast-growing.
 In the wild, the flammable oil helps trees burn quickly in bush fires to make way for new growth.

 Looking for houseplants with scented leaves?

 Pretty much all of the above can be grown in containers in a sunny spot in your home.
 Alternatively, you could bring nature's fragrance inside by making your own lavender pillows or infusing geranium leaves in water.
 Fragrant indoor plants also include Citrus, Jasmine and some species of Bergonia such as 'Red Glory'.

 Ready to fill your garden with fragrance?
-Browse scented plants on the Candide Marketplace today.
+Browse scented plants on Candide today.